 • What stayed the same in both the book and the movie?

-For a no prep way to have students compare and contrast a book with its movie, check out my Book Vs. Movie Resource.
-It includes questions, charts, a scaffolded compare and contrast essay template, and more.
+This no prep resource is a great way to convince your principal that comparing and contrasting a book with its movie version can be rigorous.
+They will LOVE the scaffolded compare and contrast essay and other activities.
 Best of all, it can be used over and over again with ANY book that has a movie companion.